MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/web-access/uninstall-windows-powershell-web-access.md

 2. Type **Uninstall-PswaWebApplication**, and then press **Enter**.

-3. If you are using a test certificate, add the <span class="code">DeleteTestCertificate</span> parameter to the cmdlet, as shown in the following example.
+3. If you are using a test certificate, add the `DeleteTestCertificate` parameter to the cmdlet, as shown in the following example.

     [Copy](javascript:if%20(window.epx.codeSnippet)window.epx.codeSnippet.copyCode('CodeSnippetContainerCode_28147344-ab2f-49e7-b1c2-6dbe649d4366'); "Copy to clipboard.")